guergabo/quickstarts/README.md

 ## 6\) View Antithesis Test Report

 After 30 minutes, your test report should be available in your email.
 To interpret the results, please refer to our [documentation on test reports](https://www.antithesis.com/docs/reports/triage/).

+One notable feature is the ability to view not only the current run's results but also the recent changes, including previous failures.
+As you can see from my track record, I've been practicing classic Test-Driven Development - with plenty of stumbles along the way.
+Let's just say surviving in Antithesis' environment requires both persistence and a high tolerance for failure messages.
+The road to passing tests is paved in red.

 ## What's next?